Envoy Setup¶

 - An MCP-compatible client such as Claude Code, Cursor, or Windsurf

 Embody automatically installs all server-side dependencies (mcp, uvicorn, etc.) when Envoy is first enabled — no manual Python setup required.
+Envoy validates the virtual environment on each startup and falls back to the system Python if the venv is broken (see Broken Virtual Environment).

 Enabling Envoy¶